Mehandi Laga Ke Rakhna 3

-Suresh Kumar and Bihar Laga Ke Rakhna 3 is a 2020 Bhojpuri-language film written and directed by Rajnish Mishra and produced by Nishant Ujjwal under banner of "Renu Vijay Films Entertainment" and presented by Abhay Sinha (Yashi Films) and Ease My Trip.com.
+Mehandi Laga Ke Rakhna 3 is a 2020 Bhojpuri language film written and directed by Rajnish Mishra and produced by Nishant Ujjwal under banner of "Renu Vijay Films Entertainment" and presented by Abhay Sinha (Yashi Films) and Ease My Trip.com.
 This film is a remake of the 2014 Tamil film Velaiilla Pattadhari.
 In this film, Khesari Lal Yadav and Sahar Afsha are in lead roles, while Ritu Singh, Amit Shukla, Shraddha Nawal, Surya Dwivedi, Uday Tiwari, Mahesh Acharya, Neel Kamal Singh, Manoj Tiger, Brijesh Tripathi and others are in supporting roles.
 Amrapali Dubey makes a special appearance in the song "Laga Ke Vaseline".

 Mehandi Laga Ke Rakhna 3 is the third installment to Mehandi Laga Ke Rakhna (2017).
 Telugu actress Sahar Afsha make her Bhojpuri debut with this film.
 The film was released on 10 March 2020, coinciding with the Holi festival.